the-rainbow-bridge/dc-sangha/src/content/resources/books/there-is-no-suffering.md

 ---
 title: There is No Suffering
 type: books
-summary: a brief summary of the book
+summary: A commentary by Chan Master Sheng-Yen on the “Heart Sutra” from the Mahayana tradition
 pubDate: 2024-03-27
 tags:
   - Mahayana